varospaxo/sim-card-system/README.md

 JS

 ## Functionality of Routes -
-/ - to serve the index.html
+/ - to serve the index.html<br>
-/add-sim - to add sim card details
+/add-sim - to add sim card details<br>
-/activate - to activate sim card
+/activate - to activate sim card<br>
-/deactivate - to deactivate sim card /sim-details/<sim-number> - to see sim card details
+/deactivate - to deactivate sim card<br>
+/sim-details/<sim-number> - to see sim card details

 ## Postman Curls to Test APIs